Reuben Olembo: International career

 Olembo was a member of the African delegation to the 1972 Stockholm Conference that led to the creation of UNEP.
 He joined the organisation in 1974 as a Senior Programme Officer.
-He played key roles in strengthening a number of Multilateral Environmental Agreements (MEAS), such as the Convention on International Trade in Endangered Species of Flora and Fauna (CITES), the Convention on Migratory Species (CMS), the UN Convention on Biological Diversity (CBD), the UN Convention to Combat Desertification (UNCCD), and the FAO International Treaty on Plant Genetic Resources for Food and Agriculture.
+He played key roles in strengthening a number of Multilateral Environmental Agreements (MEAS) such as the Convention on International Trade in Endangered Species of Flora and Fauna (CITES), where he was interim Secretary-General between 1998 and 1999; the Convention on Migratory Species (CMS), the UN Convention on Biological Diversity (CBD), the UN Convention to Combat Desertification (UNCCD), and the FAO International Treaty on Plant Genetic Resources for Food and Agriculture.
+During his tenure with UNEP, Dr. Olembo also oversaw the development of The World Conservation Strategy, a major document on conservation of living resources for sustainable resources.
+It has become the primary reference for world-wide national conservation strategies and policies.
+He also had a prominent role in establishing The World Soils Policy, the Tropical Forest Action Plan of 1985, and the Microbial Resource Centers.

-He chaired and spoke at numerous international conferences on environmental matters.
+He was the president of several Conference of Parties(COP) meetings among numerous international conferences on environmental matters that he led and spoke at.

 National career

 Olembo was the longest serving member of the Board of Trustees of the Kenya National Parks, to which he was appointed in 1967.

 While at the University of Nairobi, Olembo helped members of parliament from Western Kenya build the Harambee Institute of Technology for Western Province, which became the Western College of Arts and Applied Sciences (WECO) and which, in 2007 became the Masinde Muliro University of Science and Technology.

 Olembo served as a national government advisor on environmental affairs to the Minister of Environment and Natural Resources.
 He developed the blueprint for what became the National Environmental Management Authority (NEMA).
 He was then appointed a managing trustee of the Kenya National Environment Trust Fund.
 He joined the Board of Directors of the Kenya Seed Company in 2003, where he served until his death in March 2005 after participating in a company strategic planning retreat.